anastasiaL-cell/Volta-Coffee-AI-Automation/README.md

 ## Repository Contents

-- `volta_coffee_n8n_workflow.json` – exported n8n workflow
+- `Volta_Coffee_n8n_Workflow.json` – exported n8n workflow
 - `Validation_Log_Volta_Coffee.pdf` – validation log with test execution screenshots
-- `Test_Plan_und_Ergebnisse.pdf` – test plan and results
+- `Test_Plan_and_Results.pdf` – test plan and results
 - Additional PDF files – project documentation, design decisions, and limitations

-> **Note:** External service credentials and API keys are not included and must be configured separately in n8n.

-> **Note:** The workflow and supporting PDF documentation were originally created in German as part of the project work.
+> **Note:** The workflow and supporting documentation were originally created in German.
 This README provides an English overview of the project.
-External service credentials and API keys are not included and must be configured separately in n8n.
+External service credentials and API keys are not included in the repository.